apache/mynewt-site/docs/os/tutorials/sensors/sensor_bleprph_oic.md

 * Modify the bleprph_oic application to add OIC sensor support.
 * Create and build the target for the new application.
-* Use the Mynewt Smart Device Controller Android or iOS app to view the sensor data from the device.
+* Use the Mynewt Smart Device Controller [Android](https://github.com/runtimeco/android_sensor) or iOS app to view the sensor data from the device.

 ### Prerequisites

 * Read the [Overview of OIC Support in the Sensor Framework](/os/tutorials/sensors/sensor_oic_overview.md).
 * Complete the tasks described in the [Enabling OIC Sensor Data Monitoring in the sensors_test Application](/os/tutorials/sensors/sensor_nrf52_bno055_oic.md) tutorial.
 <br>
-### Overview on How to Add OIC Sensor Support to an Application
+### Overview on How to Add OIC Sensor Support to a BLE Application

 The sensor framework makes it very easy to add OIC sensor support to an existing BLE application.
 The sensor framework exports the `sensor_oic_init()` function that an application calls to create the OIC resources for the sensors and to set up the handlers to process CoAP requests for the resources.